- State and Local Officials

 - Political Fundraising

-William is a Principal on the bipartisan State and Local Advocacy lobbying team and Managing Director of State and Local Advocacy.
+William is the Co-Head of the bipartisan State and Local Advocacy practice group.
 He focuses on developing and implementing client engagement strategies in Washington and in state capitals around the country.

 William previously served as a Special Assistant to the President and Deputy Director of the White House Office of Intergovernmental Affairs (IGA) in the Trump-Pence Administration.
 IGA serves as the primary liaison between the White House and the more than 500,000 state, local, territorial, and tribal leaders from the 50 States, 5 major Territories, and the District of Columbia.
 Under the Trump-Pence Administration, IGA engaged in unprecedented outreach and collaboration with stakeholders at all levels of government.
 From 2017-19, for example, IGA led the State Leadership Days Initiative that welcomed over 5,000 state, local, and tribal officials from all 50 states to the White House for briefings and discussion with Senior Administration Officials.